marcomacchia99/TIAGo_Object_Grasping/README.md

 Simulation
 -------

-A small video to visualize to better visualize Tiago's whole procedure to take the cup during the simulation.
+A small video to visualize to better visualize Tiago's whole procedure to pick the cup during the simulation.

 Conclusions and possible future improvements